 On completion of this course, the student will be able to:

-- Show knowledge of the key concepts, research areas, methods and empirical findings in four core areas of psychology.
+- Show knowledge of the key concepts and scope of psychological research.

 - Summarize some classic and some recent findings, and show basic understanding of how they relate to one another.

 - Build critical thinking skills and develop the ability to critically evaluate psychological research studies and write-ups.

 ||Independent learning skills

 Will be able to be prepared to look for connections in the material covered in different parts of the curriculum and look beyond the presented material.